Home/NFL

 Watch What’s Trending Now!

+Kneeland then ran away from the scene on foot.
 About three hours after the crash, officers found Marshawn Kneeland dead from a self-inflicted gunshot wound.
-Eagles‘ offensive tackle Lane Johnson came forward to show support for the fellow NFL player.
+This shocked the entire NFL nation, as the Eagles‘ offensive tackle Lane Johnson came forward to show support for the fellow NFL player.

 ADVERTISEMENT

-The shocking news came just days after Kneeland scored his first career touchdown, recovering a blocked punt against the Arizona Cardinals in the week 9 game.
+The shocking news came just over 48 hours after Kneeland scored his first career touchdown, recovering a blocked punt against the Arizona Cardinals in the week 9 game.
 Kneeland was in his second NFL season, drafted by Dallas in the second round in 2024 out of Western Michigan University.
 This season, he has recorded 12 tackles (6 solo) and 1 sack.
 As a rookie, he posted 14 tackles (9 solo) and a fumble recovery despite missing time with a knee injury.
 He was a hard worker with strong character and was passionate about football.

 ADVERTISEMENT